alexdjk01/DavaX/llm-project-smart-library/instructions.md

 “Which book features a hero’s long journey home from war?” → (The Odyssey) “I want a magical realist novel about history and identity.” → (One Hundred Years of Solitude, Midnight’s Children) etc...

+TEXT TO SPEACH ENABLED
+SPEACH TO TEXT ENABLED